Take a 1-min quiz to get training plan Male Female

 Record Your Progress

 A great way to keep motivation high is by tracking your progress (2).
-It’s normal to want to show off the improvement you’ve made at a glance, but before you set out to do that, take some time to catalog everything you’ve done so far.
+It’s normal to want to show off the improvement you’ve made at a glance, but before you set out to do this, take some time to catalog everything you’ve done so far.
 This could be something as simple as taking photos of yourself with your phone or jotting down measurements in a notebook.

-Surround Yourself With Accountability Buddies
+Surround Yourself with Accountability Buddies

-The people you surround yourself with have a huge impact on your motivation.
-If you’re surrounded by people who are negative, lazy, or don’t support your fitness goals, then there’s a good chance that their influence will rub off on you and your ability to maintain motivation will be compromised.
+If you’re surrounded by people who are negative, lazy, or don’t support your fitness goals, there’s a good chance that their influence will rub off on you and your ability to maintain motivation will be compromised.
+A workout buddy is a great way to stay motivated and accountable (1).

-Push Your Body To Its Limits While Avoiding Strength Training Injuries
+Push Your Body to its Limits While Avoiding Strength Training Injuries

-Use The Correct Technique
+Use the Correct Technique

-Use The Right Weight
+Use the Right Weight

-Don’t overestimate your strength, and go for weights that are too heavy.
+Don’t overestimate your strength and go for weights that are too heavy.
 You can still use a good technique with lighter weights.

-If you start big and sloppy, then you’re already setting yourself up to get injured because your body won’t be able to handle the added weight.
+If you start big and sloppy, you’re already setting yourself up to get injured because your body won’t be able to handle the added weight.
 It’s better to use the lightest possible weight for an effective lift than it is to risk injury by using a weight that’s too heavy for your strength level (14).

-Stretch And Warm-Up
+Stretch and Warm-Up

 Warming up will increase blood flow to your muscles, which increases elasticity in the joints, reduces muscular tension, and prevents injury (12).
 A good warm-up prepares your body for exercise so that it will take the impact of a heavy bar or dumbbell much better than if you hadn’t warmed up.

-Get A Good Spotter
+Get a Good Spotter

 Overtraining is the easiest way to get injured (9).
 Your body needs time to repair itself after a strenuous workout.
-When you don’t give it this chance, it will start breaking down muscle tissue instead of building it up, which will make it impossible for your muscles to grow over time.
+When you don’t give it this chance, it could start breaking down muscle tissue instead of building it up, which will make it impossible for your muscles to grow over time.
 If possible, try training each muscle group twice per week with at least 48 hours between sessions so that your body has enough time to recover from the stress you put on it.

-The signs of overtraining include:
+Signs of overtraining include:

 • Unusual fatigue in and out of the gym